MaxNaeg/SciExplorer/readme.md

 ## WARNING

 The tools provided to the agent enable automatic execution of LLM generated Python code.
-While we did not observe the agent acting malicious in our experiments, these tools should best be run in a save environment.
+While we did not observe the agent acting malicious in our experiments, these tools should best be run in a safe environment.